Flagsmith/flagsmith-js-client/README.md

 ## Developing the client

-To edit the client, clone this repository and ``npm install`` then run ``npm run start``, editing ``flagsmith-core.js`` will compile the library to ``bullet-train-client/index`` and ``react-native-bullet-train/index.js``.
+To edit the client, clone this repository and ``npm install`` then run ``npm run start``, editing ``flagsmith-core.js`` will compile the library to ``flagsmith/index`` and ``react-native-bullet-train/index.js``.
 The examples in ``/examples`` use the locally compiled library.

 ## Serverside Support with Next.js
 This library now supports server side rendering!
-In order to use this, use the following instead of the standard bullet-train-client:
+In order to use this, use the following instead of the standard flagsmith:
 ```
-import flagsmith from 'bullet-train-client/isomorphic';
+import flagsmith from 'flagsmith/isomorphic';
 ```

 ## Contributing